coreroller/coreroller/README.md

 ###### Existing machines

-To update the update server in existing instances please edit `/etc/coreos/update.conf` and update the `SERVER` and `GROUP` values:
+To update the update server in existing instances please edit `/etc/coreos/update.conf` and update the `SERVER` value (and optionally `GROUP`):

-	GROUP=1a809ab1-c01c-4a6b-8ac8-6b17cb9bae08
 	SERVER=https://your.coreroller.host/v1/update/

 To apply these changes run:

 	sudo systemctl restart update-engine

+In may take a few minutes to see an update request coming through.
+If you want to see it sooner, you can force it running this command:

+	update_engine_client -update

 **Note:** the CoreUpdate docs do a great job explaining in detail how this process works and most of the information it contains is valid for CoreRoller as well, so please have a look at them [here](https://coreos.com/products/coreupdate/docs/latest/configure-machines.html) if you want more information.

 ### Managing updates for your own applications

 In addition to manage the updates for CoreOS, you can use CoreRoller for your own applications as well.

 In the `updaters/lib` directory there are some sample helpers that can be useful to create your own updaters that talk to CoreRoller or even embed them into your own applications.

-In `updaters/examples` you'll find a sample minimal application built using [grace](https://github.com/facebookgo/grace) that is able to update itself using CoreRoller in a graceful way.
+In the `updaters/examples` you'll find a sample minimal application built using [grace](https://github.com/facebookgo/grace) that is able to update itself using CoreRoller in a graceful way.

-Some more documents, examples and updaters and on their way :)
+Some more documents, examples and updaters are on their way :)

 ## Contributing